-The author would like to thank the CDDIS contractor staff, Patrick Michael, Maurice Dube, Nathan Pollack, and Rebecca Limbacher (Science Systems and Applications, Inc./SSAI), Lori Tyahla (Stinger Ghaffarian Technologies/SGT), and James Roark (ADNET Systems).
-The recognition and success of the CDDIS in many international programs can be directly attributed to the continued dedicated, consistent, professional, and timely support of its staff.
+The author would like to thank the CDDIS senior staff, Patrick Michael, and the contractor staff, Maurice Dube, Nathan Pollack, Rebecca Limbacher and Carlysle McNaught (Science Systems and Applications, Inc./SSAI), Lori Tyahla (Stinger Ghaffarian Technologies/SGT), Justine Woo (Sigma Space Inc.) and James Roark and Jennifer Ash (ADNET Systems).
+The success of the CDDIS and its recognition in the many international programs supported by the system can be directly attributed to the continued dedicated, consistent, professional, and timely support of its staff.